-- Identify himself/herself to the Student Success Team. - Submit to the Student Success Team current documentation (not older than three years) of his/her disability. - Be willing to participate in additional evaluation to confirm the disability, if requested. - Provide clear recommendations for accommodations from a professional care provider. - Request in writing the specific accommodations needed to enable his/her academic access.
+- Identify himself/herself to the Student Success Team, specifically the Disability Services Coordinator, (828) 669-8012 x 3538, www.montreat.edu/disability. - Submit to the Student Success Team current documentation (not older than three years) of his/her disability. - Be willing to participate in additional evaluation to confirm the disability, if requested. - Provide clear recommendations for accommodations from a professional care provider. - Request in writing the specific accommodations needed to enable his/her academic access.

 The Student Success Team, in conjunction with other appropriate personnel, will assess a student's documentation and determine the reasonableness of the requested accommodations.
 The Student Success Team serves as a liaison between students and faculty/staff, working individually with students to develop and implement a plan for academic accessibility.
-As part of such a plan, the Student Success Team may direct students to the Counseling Center, Health Services, Office of Work & Vocation, Writing Center, and/or departmental tutoring.
-The Student Success Team communicates with the appropriate faculty and staff regarding the specified accommodations and works with the student and/or his/her instructors to ensure that the plan for academic access is followed.
+As part of such a plan, the Student Success Team may direct students to the Counseling Center, Health Services, Office of Career and Calling, Writing Center, and/or academic department tutoring.
+The Student Success Team will communicate with the appropriate faculty and staff regarding the specified accommodations and will work with the student and his/her instructors to ensure that the plans for academic support and success are implemented.